Fetch service¶

 use_fetch_service

-flag within a snap to true
+flag for the recipe to true

 , either in the API or in